My Man Godfrey: Production

-The film was based on a 1935 novel by Eric S. Hatch.
+The film is based on the 1935 Eric S. Hatch novel, 1101 Park Avenue.
 Charles Rogers, head of Universal, called it "a sure-fire laugh-getting novel".
 That studio purchased the film rights and assigned Hatch to write the script with Morrie Ryskind, who received top billing for the screenplay.
 Rogers hired Gregory La Cava to direct, "the best comedy director in Hollywood."

 Casting

 It was the first major film from Universal after that studio had been taken over by new management, including head of production Charles Rogers.
 However the studio did not have any major stars under contract apart from Buck Jones, Boris Karloff and Edward Everett Horton, and needed to borrow some from other studios.

 The studio's original choice to play Irene, the part eventually played by Carole Lombard, was Constance Bennett, and Miriam Hopkins also was considered, but the director Gregory La Cava would only agree to Bennett if Universal borrowed William Powell from MGM.
 Powell, for his part, only would take the role if Carole Lombard played Irene.
-Powell and Lombard had divorced three years earlier.
+Powell and Lombard had divorced three years earlier, but remained good friends.

 Powell's casting was announced in January 1936.
 Universal borrowed Lombard from Paramount.
-As part of the deal, Universal loaned Paramount Margaret Sullavan for the film I Love a Soldier and Lombard's clothes designer, Travis Banton, accompanied her.
+As part of the deal, Universal loaned Paramount's Margaret Sullavan for the film I Love a Soldier, and Lombard's clothes designer, Travis Banton, accompanied her.
 Alice Brady joined the cast in March.